ibm-cloud-docs/codeengine/cmd_defs.md

 ## Buildrun commands
 {: #cli-buildrun}

-A build, or image build, is a mechanism that you can use to create a container image from your source code. {{site.data.keyword.codeengineshort}} supports building from a Dockerfile and buildpacks.
+A build, or image build, is a mechanism that you can use to create a container image from your source code. {{site.data.keyword.codeengineshort}} supports building from a Dockerfile and Cloud Native Buildpacks.
 Use `buildrun` commands to submit, display details, and delete build runs.
 {: shortdesc}

 You must be within the context of a [project](#cli-project) before you use `buildrun` commands.